Millennials are generally classed as those born between the early 1980’s to the mid 1990’s.

 Almost half (47%) of those aged 18-24 prefer to put their money into a current account, with only 5% of this age group opting to invest.

 With interest rates at record lows for the past few years, current and savings accounts may not be the best option for millennials wanting to grow their cash over the medium to long term.

-Investing is a great way to prepare for retirement as products like our Self-Invested Personal Pension offer tax relief (which you can find out more about here) as well as tax protection benefits.
+Investing is a great way to prepare for retirement - products like our Self-Invested Personal Pension offer tax relief as well as tax protection benefits.
 Many millennials are wanting to retire sooner, creating movements such as FIRE (financial independence retire early) which originated in the US.
 Millennials are also being expected to live longer than boomers or gen x-ers, so millennials should be investing at a younger age than previous generations.

 As with all investment the sooner you can invest the better.
 This is because your investments can generate interest and returns, reinvesting that means you start to make interest on your interest, this is called ‘compound interest’ and can make a huge difference to your investment pot over the long term.

 Millennials are conscious about where their invested money is going and what it will be supporting.
 Ethical investing is more popular among millennials than any other generation.
-If you want to find out more about ethical investments and OpenMoney’s stance on it, you can read this blog here.
+Find out more about ethical investments and OpenMoney’s stance.

 For those investing in their property, Help to Buy ISAs are a government initiative investment product, available to first time buyers who are saving to get onto the property ladder.
 The Help to Buy Scheme has supported over 230,000 property completions since December 2015 and of those using the Help To Buy ISA, 29.9%were aged 19-24 while 69.4% were aged 25-34.

 How is millennial investing different?

 Millennials grew up in a time where family members may have suffered as a result of the famous market crash in 2008.
 This means that millennials can be more cautious with their money, it is also clear that education about investment is lacking.